gryphius/egotrip/README.md

 **!!
 Note !!** This project has been dead for a while.
-It may still work, but it the application uses a very old google maps and location API which may not be compatible with current phones
+It may still work, but the app uses a very old google maps and location API which may not be compatible with current phones

 GPS Tracking they way YOU decide
 ================================